 Parametric insurance can supplement a government's traditional financial risk management tools of reserves and indemnity-based insurance.
-This is a potentially valuable financial instrument given the increasing volatility and uncertainty that many governments face.
-We will conclude this paper by reviewing the advantages and disadvantages of parametric insurance.
+This is a potentially valuable financial instrument, given the increasing volatility and uncertainty that many governments face.
+We will conclude this article by reviewing the advantages and disadvantages of parametric insurance.

-First, let's review the advantages of parametric relative to other risk management tools in the table below.
+First, let's review the advantages of parametric relative to other risk management tools in the table on the following page.